daksen/daksen/README.md

 </a>

 ### 💫 About Me
 - I'm a software engineer focused on web technologies.
-I love Programming, Video Games and F1.
+I love Programming, Video Games and the Formula 1.
-- I have excellent skills with JavaScript as my primary programming language, TypeScript, Python and frameworks like React and Django.
+- I have excellent skills with JavaScript as my primary programming language, TypeScript, React, Python and Django.
 - I'm a self-taught person, constantly improving my current skills and trying to learn new technologies.

 ### 💻 Tech Stack